Brigid Cleary and

 When Richard Greenberg

-gets fascinated by something, the result usually ends up on stage in a form
+gets fascinated by something, the result usually ends up on stage in a

-hit journalistic novel "In Cold Blood," but turned out
+groundbreaking hit journalistic novel "In Cold Blood," but turned out

 to be much more a celebration of celebrity.
-Greenberg uses the occasion to explore the
+Greenberg uses the occasion

-of all nights to be a defining point in their
+expected this night of all nights to be a defining point in their

 they got.
 They do talk about it with great aplomb, however, exchanging